Dental Crown Durham NC

 Is getting a dental crown painful?

 No. Getting a dental crown is no more painful than getting a dental filling.
-Your dentist will numb your mouth with local anesthesia so that you do not feel any discomfort.
-The process is quick and you can complete it in two visits.
+Your dentist will numb your mouth with local anesthesia so you do not feel discomfort.
+The process is quick, and you can complete it in two visits.

-Do I really need a dental crown after a root canal?
+Do I need a dental crown after a root canal?

-Yes, most patients need to cap their teeth with a crown after a root canal procedure.
-A dental crown will greatly protect your tooth from sensitivity, new cavities, and infections.
+Most patients must cap their teeth with a crown after a root canal procedure.
+A dental crown protects your tooth from sensitivity, new cavities, and infections.
 Without it, you are more susceptible to many more tooth issues.

 Does dental insurance cover dental crowns?